 Old Town a vibrant, visually interesting building character throughout The Scottsdale Collection.
-POLICY CD 2.2: Sensitive transitions The streetscape design and open space areas buffers between Downtown District will embrace the Old Town Scottsdale Urban Development Types should be implemented Design & Architectural Guidelines and provide a through architectural design that steps down welcoming pedestrian environment for Old Town larger building mass and height, to lower visitors and locals walking along the streetscape development. vs. the more auto-centric environment RESPONSE: See response under Old Town Plan that exists today.
-The proposed mixed-use Goal CD1 above.
-Proposed building massing will development will provide a comfortable and safe be stepped horizontally and vertically to help streetscape designed with human-scale elements, reduce the overall volume and create appropriate shade and movement through both hardscape and building forms.
-Trees and shrubs will be used transitions and architectural interest.
-The building design will incorporate layers, textures to create a comfortable microclimate as well and variety in materials providing four-sided as providing visual relief that will enhance the pedestrian experience along the street edge and architectural character that responds to the Southwestern climate while also respecting solar encourage the use of sidewalks to get from one destination to another further enhancing the orientation. mixed-use character of Old Town.
+The streetscape design and open space areas will embrace the Old Town Scottsdale Urban Design & Architectural Guidelines and provide a welcoming pedestrian environment for Old Town visitors and locals walking along the streetscape vs. the more auto-centric environment that exists today.
+The proposed mixed-use development will provide a comfortable and safe streetscape designed with human-scale elements, shade and movement through both hardscape and building forms.
+Trees and shrubs will be used to create a comfortable microclimate as well as providing visual relief that will enhance the pedestrian experience along the street edge and encourage the use of sidewalks to get from one destination to another further enhancing the mixed-use character of Old Town.